 I like all holidays.
 Any day you get off from work, or during which people get together to celebrate, or when you get (or give) gifts?
 In my book, that’s a good day.
 Some days are more special than others, though.

 Christmas used to be my favorite.
 When I was a kid, I went straight from one frisson to another during the week leading up to Christmas.
 The celebration of Christ’s birth was magical and there was no end to the ways that the world delighted me.
-As I’ve grown older, that magic has ebbed.
-I haven’t changed, though; it’s the world that has.
+As I’ve grown older, the magic has ebbed.
+I haven’t changed, however; it’s the world that has.

 Now the trouble is in trying to avoid it.
-Even as of today, November 17th, there have been radio stations playing Christmas music 24 hours a day for the past couple of weeks.
+Even as of today, November 18th, there have been radio stations playing Christmas music 24 hours a day for the past two or three weeks.
 Seriously - and I mean this - if you like that sort of thing, God bless you.
 To me, though, Christmas music is like chocolate.
 A few pieces, rich and creamy, are delightful.
 Feed it to me non-stop for sixty days?
 All that is, is a sick stomach.

 (My job, as good as it is, doesn’t help matters.
 I’m a voice-over guy, and I also do production work, but my actual job title is “Music Director”.
 Therefore, in the course of my duties, I sometimes have to use holiday music for background in pieces I complete for clients during September and October.
 I try to remain detached while doing so, but...)

 The final nail in my Christmas coffin is driven in by the greedy merchants who just plain don't have the common decency to wait for Thanksgiving to be over before they start spewing forth their hideous advertisements.
 Every year, they start earlier and earlier.
 I rail against it every year, too.
 MY WIFE tells me to relax, that I can’t change it, that there really isn’t anything all that bad about it.
 I love MY WIFE dearly, but on this she’s dead wrong.
 I’ll go to my grave cursing those bastards for draining the innocent joy out of a lovely day.
-I try to ignore it, and I try to keep the spirit I believe in, but they keep throwing haymakers at me and a few do connect.
-I keep getting up off of the canvas, but it isn't easy.
+I try to ignore it and I try to keep the spirit I believe in, but they just beat me down and beat me down and one of these days I won’t be able to get back up.